Madurai Sultanate: Nasir-ud-Din Mahmud Damghan Shah

-Rule
+Persecution of Hindus

 From contemporary historical accounts, the rulers of Madurai Sultanate come across as tyrants and persecutors of Hindus.
 Both Ibn Batutta's and Gangadevi's accounts contain graphic descriptions of atrocities committed by the Sultans on the Hindu population.

 Ibn Batuta describes Ghiyasuddin Dhamgani's actions as:

-Gangadevi's Madhura Vijayam declares the Muslim rule to be the pain to the three worlds:
+Gangadevi's Madhura Vijayam declares the Madurai Sultanate's rule to be the pain to the three worlds:

-On the condition of Madurai under the Muslim rule, Gangadevi writes:
+On the condition of Madurai under the Madurai Sultanate's rule, Gangadevi writes:

 Ibn Batuta describes a plague afflicting Madurai:

-Gangadevi agrees with the Ibn Battuta on the prevalence of unnatural death:
+Gangadevi agrees with the Ibn Battuta on the prevalence of unnatural death by plague:

 Decline

-Between 1344 and 1357 CE, the Madurai Sultanate went into a decline due to infighting and the rise of Vijayanagar in the North.
+Between 1344 CE and 1357 CE, the Madurai Sultanate went into a decline due to infighting and the conquest of the Madurai Sultanate by the Vijayanagara Empire in the North and South, East and West.
 This is inferred by the lack of any coinage issued during this period.
-However coins from 1358 to 1378 bearing the names of three Madurai Sultans – Shams-ud-Din Adil Shah, Fakhr-ud-Din Mubarak Shah and Ala-ud-Din Sikandar Shah – have been found.
-This indicates an interruption of the Indian Muslim power during 1344–57 CE and a brief revival during 1357–78 CE.
+However coins from 1358 CE to 1378 CE bearing the names of three Madurai Sultans – Shams-ud-Din Adil Shah, Fakhr-ud-Din Mubarak Shah and Ala-ud-Din Sikandar Shah – have been found.
+This indicates a destruction of the Madurai Sultanate's power during 1344 CE – 1357 CE and a brief revival and destruction during 1357 CE – 1378 CE.